cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 New project versioning scheme
 -----------------------------

-Starting with this version of Omni Core, the versioning scheme becomes more intuitive, as it uses MAJOR.MINOR.PATCH from now on, whereby MAJOR indicates consensus affecting changes or other non-backwards-compatible changes, MINOR indicates new functionality in a backwards-compatible manner, and PATCH is used to indicate backwards-compatible bug fixes.
+Starting with this version of ZURBank, the versioning scheme becomes more intuitive, as it uses MAJOR.MINOR.PATCH from now on, whereby MAJOR indicates consensus affecting changes or other non-backwards-compatible changes, MINOR indicates new functionality in a backwards-compatible manner, and PATCH is used to indicate backwards-compatible bug fixes.

 New project branch structure
 ----------------------------

-The latest stable version of Omni Core can be found in the [master](https://github.com/zurcoin/zurbank/tree/master) branch on GitHub, while the version under development can be found in the [develop](https://github.com/zurcoin/zurbank/tree/develop) branch.
+The latest stable version of ZURBank can be found in the [master](https://github.com/zurcoin/zurbank/tree/master) branch on GitHub, while the version under development can be found in the [develop](https://github.com/zurcoin/zurbank/tree/develop) branch.
 This provides a cleaner seperation of source code.

 Consensus affecting changes